mpalourdio/MpaFirephpWrapper/README.md

 MpaFirephpWrapper
 =================

-provides a view helper and a controller plugin for firephp
+Provides a view helper and a controller plugin for firephp integration with ZF2 Zendlog component